bardwi/photogallery/README.md

-# Web Assignment - Vinted

-### Key Points
+#Photo gallery

-- Flickr API Integration
+- Flickr Image API Integration
-- Design should be recreated as closely as possible, including item hover state.
 - Responsive design
 - Infinite scroll - it's a concept where additional data is loaded when user scrolls down the screen.
 - Favourite an item (favourites should not be lost on page reload).